Mountain Hardwear Canyon Long Sleeve Review

 Sun Protection

 The Canyon does what its label promises.
-There's an ultraviolet protection factor of 50 on this shirt, meaning it allows only 1/50th of the sun's UV rays to pass through.
+There's an ultraviolet protection factor of 50 on this shirt, meaning it allows only 1/50th (2%) of the sun's harmful UV rays to pass through.
 That's on par with other products we've tested.

 Breathability

-Minimal vents are located on the back of the shirt — both gill-like ones on the sides, as well as in the center pointing down, which help facilitate airflow.
 The upper back and chest pockets feature mesh material that rests on the skin, helping to spread and dissipate perspiration.
 One of the main advantages of a button-up shirt like the Canyon is the option to simply unbutton some of the front buttons to allow for enhanced airflow — something none of the hooded sun shirts we tested can mimic.

 Perhaps the most noticeable issue with breathability is the prolonged scent from our fire smoke test.
 The stench of fire smoke isn't an easy thing to eradicate (the exact point of our test), but it lingered on the Canyon even after a wash and air dry — which is noteworthy.
 Outside of this pretty tough test, the Canyon remains an otherwise light and comfortable option in most scenarios.
 Stench the next day from a hard hike was also noticeable, as there is no antimicrobial treatment of the fabric itself.